proxmox/proxmox-backup/docs/introduction.rst

 :Incremental backups: Changes between backups are typically low.
 Reading and sending only the delta reduces the storage and network impact of backups.

-:Data Integrity: The built-in `SHA-256`_ checksum algorithm ensures accuracy and consistency in your backups.
+:Data integrity: The built-in `SHA-256`_ checksum algorithm ensures accuracy and consistency in your backups.

-:Remote Sync: It is possible to efficiently synchronize data to remote sites.
+:Remote sync: It is possible to efficiently synchronize data to remote sites.
 Only deltas containing new data are transferred.

 :Compression: The ultra-fast Zstandard_ compression is able to compress